 A multi-disciplinary approach is followed for all patients.
 The team of specialists at Jaw Surgery LA are highly trained specialists with extensive experience in a wide range of mild, moderate, and severe conditions.

-Patients with complex anatomical, biochemical or physiologic conditions and patients with psychological and behavioral histories should discuss these in-depth with our team at the initial consultation so we can help appropriately address these.
+Patients with complex anatomical, biochemical or physiological conditions and patients with psychological and behavioral histories should discuss these in-depth with our team at the initial consultation so we can help appropriately address these.

 “The human face is a drama of flesh—